- Cancellation and Refund Policy

 Personal information held by the Smart Energy Council (SEC) may include:

-your name, date of birth, current and previous addresses, telephone/mobile phone number, email address, occupation and other details provided by you including a record of Council events attended.
+your name, date of birth, current and previous addresses, telephone/mobile phone number, email address, job title, deomgraphic information such as postcode, preferences and interests and other details provided by you including a record of Council events attended.

 You can choose not to supply us with any part of this information although this may limit the level of service we can provide.